1jour1vin

 Nose

-Aromas of red berries, pepper, eucalyptus
+Aromas of red berries, pepper, and eucalyptus

-Fruity, rich with elegant tannins
+Fruity, with rich, elegant tannins

 Serve